Plastic pellet pollution: Actions for creating awareness

 On April 11, 2013, in order to create awareness, artist Maria Cristina Finucci founded The Garbage Patch State at UNESCO in Paris in front of Director General Irina Bokova.
 It is the first of a series of events under the patronage of UNESCO and of Italian Ministry of the Environment.

 The Great Nurdle Hunt is a citizen science project that maps out plastic pellet pollution globally.
 The data collected is used to actively engage with industry and policy-makers to develop solutions to prevent further pellet pollution.

+Judith Selby Lang and Richard Lang as One Beach Plastic engage in wide range of artistic disruptions with the intent to bring awareness to the effects of plastic pollution on the world's beaches.
+Many of their works specifically address nurdle pollution.